georgegian2018/IET-CEng-Professional-Wiki/_Footer.md

 Content is provided for guidance only.
 All submitted evidence must reflect the applicant’s own professional experience.

-Licensed under the MIT License.
+Licensed under Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0).